Joint Doctoral Area

 Ph.D. in Psychology and Computer Science and Engineering

-The joint degree concentration in Psychology (PSY) and Computer Science and Engineering (CSE) has two plans, one where PSY is the student’s primary department (Plan 1) and the other where CSE is the primary department (Plan 2).
+The joint degree areas in Psychology (PSY) and Computer Science and Engineering (CSE) has two plans, one where PSY is the student’s primary department (Plan 1) and the other where CSE is the primary department (Plan 2).

 Two basic principles govern the design of this degree.